 Is there anything creepier than bed bugs?
-Not that I can think of.
 Tiny pests that infest your home and bedroom, crawling around where you sleep.
 No, thank you.
 Most people’s initial reaction to discovering they have bed bugs is to make a phone call and blast them with chemicals.

 While that method is proven to be effective, there is other, less invasive way to deal with a bed bug infestation.
 If you have pets or small children, it might be nice to consider a natural remedy.
 But how do you know which one will work?

-You might want to read also: Best Bed Bug Sprays
+You may want to read: Best Bed Bug Sprays

 First, What Are Bed Bugs?